llanos1205/CiCdAwsDeployments/README.md

 ### S3Stack
     This stack creates a S3 static webhosting bucket,for it to hold all the static files from the react application (frontend)
 ### S3CodePipelineStack
-    This stack createsa pipeline  for the react application to be deployed in the s3 bucket
+    This stack createsa pipeline  for the react application to be deployed in the s3 bucket, note the s3 bucket is private as all content is retrieved by clodufront the bucket structure is like this:
+        -bucket/
+            -Green/
+                ...
+                ...
+                index.html
+                ...
+            -Blue/
+                ...
+                ...
+                index.html
+                ...
+            version.json
+    as you may noticed there are 2 folders to apply blue/green depoyment, each folder is a origin for a diferent CloudFront origin, and there is a version.json file which states what version has each origin, so the codebuild project deploys in the folder with the older version.
+        {
+            "Blue":"v1.0.0",
+            "Green":"v1.0.1"
+        }

 * pulls code from github
 * builds node to create a bundle.zip
 * extract that bundle to the bucket
+### CloduFrontStack
+    This stack creates 2 distributions of cloud front to apply Blue/Green deployment to s3 webhosting, each distribution points to a diferente origin

 ### FargateCodePipelineStack
     This stack creates a pipeline that deploys the django services (one by now as others micro services still in creation)